richefeu/rockable/README.md

 Then you can launch Rockable using:

 ```
 rockable input.txt
 ```

 If the executable has been compiled with openMP libraries, you can set the number of threads with the option `-j`:

 ```
 rockable -j 8 input.txt
 ```

 The verbosity of logs can be managed:

 ```
 rockable -v 6 input.txt
 ```

 Highest number corresponds highest verbosity. `6: trace`, `5: debug`, `4: warn`, `3: warn`, `2: err`, `1: critical`, `0: off`

 If the files produced by a computation (conf*, kineticEnergy.txt, perf.txt, and staticBalance.txt) have to be deleted, rockable can do the job.

 ```
 rockable -c
 ```

 ## Visualising the simulations

-Normally, the application `see` has been built as the same time than rockable:
+Normally, the application `see` has been built at the same time than rockable:

 ```
 see conf100
 ```

 If compiled the application `see3` is also available:

 ```
 see3 conf100
 ```

 It allows to edit confs interactively.